Guide: Your Optimal Free Prize Request in 2026

 Before sending anything, check this basic block:

-• Proposed counter-offers.
+• Proposed Counter-offers.
 Visibility, mention, co-branding, reserved access, award ceremony.

 Short and Credible Email Template